-Recently announced, the V-Moda Crossfade 2 Wireless Codex Edition headphones are 1) a mouthful and 2) an improvement upon the Crossfade 2 Wireless.
-The Codex Edition headphones include the same design external design, battery life, and hi-res audio reproduction (wired-only) as its predecessor with one major improvement: the support of the aptX and AAC Bluetooth codecs.
+The V-Moda Crossfade 2 Wireless Codex Edition headphones are 1) a mouthful and 2) an improvement upon the Crossfade 2 Wireless.
+The Codex Edition headphones include the same design external design, battery life, and hi-res audio reproduction (wired-only) as its predecessor with one major improvement: the uspport of the aptX and AAC Bluetooth codecs.
 With this new addition to the V-Moda family, does it render the Crossfade 2 Wireless irrelevant or does the subsequent price reduction make them an absolute steal?

-Editor’s note: this review was updated on March 5, 2019, to include information regarding amps and DACs.
+Editor’s note: this review was updated on February 27, 2020, to address Bluetooth multipoint connectivity.

 Who are these for and what’s the Codex Upgrade Program?